How To Manage Cash Flow Cycle For Amazon FBA Stores

-You can be selling items which are already selling well on Amazon or new products that nobody else is selling yet so it doesn’t matter if your designs are for old boring t-shirts that nobody wants to buy or for popular novelty shirts that everyone loves!
+You can be selling items already selling well on Amazon or new products that nobody else is selling yet, so it doesn’t matter if your designs are for old boring t-shirts that nobody wants to buy or for popular novelty shirts everyone loves!

-Merch by Amazon royalties are currently paid out every 2 weeks which works out to around 5-7 checks per year which cover all sales up until the previous pay period.
-This means you don’t have to worry about monthly cash flow until your royalties reach at least $5,000 per month.
+Merch by Amazon royalties is paid out every 2 weeks, which works out to around 5-7 checks per year, covering all sales until the previous pay period.
+This means you don’t have to worry about monthly cash flow until your royalties reach at least $5,000 monthly.

-Which is really nice compared to other revenue sharing programs where you have to wait for your first payment of several hundred dollars before the money actually hits your bank account.
+This is nice compared to other revenue-sharing programs where you must wait for your first payment of several hundred dollars before the money hits your bank account.

 3. FBA item sales fees

-The Amazon FBA fees are very standard across the board, so if you sell other products on Amazon other than your Amazon FBA items, you will have to take this into consideration.
+The Amazon FBA fees are standard across the board, so if you sell other products on Amazon besides your Amazon FBA items, you will have to consider this.

-Amazon has implemented “Fulfillment Fees” with respect to Private label product sales. which means that if we decide we would like to sell a new product, we would have to pay $1.35 USD per unit up to 40lb which includes the cost of shipping and handling.
+Amazon has implemented “Fulfillment Fees” concerning Private label product sales.
+If we decide to sell a new product, we would have to pay USD 1.35 per unit up to 40lb, including shipping and handling costs.

 7 steps to manage your Amazon FBA cash flow

-There are two slow periods for Amazon FBA stores, one is in November/December before Christmas and the other is July.
+There are two slow periods for Amazon FBA stores, one is in November/December before Christmas, and the other is in July.

-In July there are many people who start their own amazon business as they have just finished University or College and have some spare time on their hands, but by November they have either ran out of cash and it’s too late to get a job, or they have got a new job and don’t want to run their business in the evening/weekends.
-This results in less sales for Amazon FBA stores because there is no motivation from these people to buy items during this slow period.
+In July, many people start their own Amazon business after finishing University or College and having some spare time.
+Still, by November, they have either run out of cash, and it’s too late to get a job, or they have got a new job and don’t want to run their business in the evening/weekends.
+This results in fewer sales for Amazon FBA stores because there is no motivation from these people to buy items during this slow period.

-One strategy that successful Amazon FBA business owners use to manage their cash flow is planning ahead for slow sales periods.
+One strategy successful Amazon FBA business owners use to manage their cash flow is planning for slow sales.
 Those who use this strategy typically have a few months of cash on the sidelines to help them ride out slow periods.

-Profitable Amazon FBA business owners plan for slow sales periods by creating several months of product to sell in advance.
+Profitable Amazon FBA business owners plan for slow sales by creating several months of products to sell in advance.
 For example, if you typically only have three months worth of inventory on hand, you can increase that to six or nine months’ worth to help give yourself time to replenish your stock during the slower sales periods.
-The additional inventory that you have on hand gives you a safety net if your items don’t sell as quickly as expected during busier seasons.
+Your additional inventory on hand gives you a safety net if your items don’t sell as quickly as expected during busier seasons.

 You may also like: